MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/environment-validation.md

 ## Verifying Monitoring

-To verify that the dashboard to ready to provide feedback on learner progress perform the following checks.
+Verify the monitoring dashboard to ready to provide feedback on learner progress perform the following checks.

 1. The **Approvals Kit Manager** application can be started